Kravchins/Codes-Millennial-Cycles-in-Greenland-and-Antarctic-Ice-Core-Records/README.md

 (1) Synchrosqueezing Transform and Ridge Extraction for paleoclimate records; (2) Logistic delay-differential equation (LODE) algorithm for calculating the ice cover and temperature.

 Any use of this code MUST refer to the original publication:

 Kravchinsky,V.A., Zhang,R., Borowiecki,R., Goguitchaichvili,A., Czarnecki,J., Czarnecki,A., Boers,N., Berger,A., & van der Baan,M. (2025).
 Millennial Cycles in Greenland and Antarctic Ice Core Records: Evidence of Astronomical Influence on Global Climate.
-Journal of Geophysical Research: Atmospheres

-(the publication doi will be added here) http//
+Journal of Geophysical Research: Atmospheres. (the publication doi will be added here) http//

+and

+Borowiecki, R., Kravchinsky, V.A., van der Baan, M., & Herrera, R.H.
+(2023).
+The synchrosqueezing transform to evaluate paleoclimate cyclicity.
+Computers & Geosciences 175, 105336. https://doi.org/10.1016/j.cageo.2023.105336

 Questions/suggestions to vadim@ualberta.ca